john7john/VBA-challenge/Readme.md

 Sub clear():
 For Each ws In Worksheets

-ws.Range("I1:I25000").ClearContents						'clearing all resutls  in all worksheets' ws.Range("j1:j25000").ClearContents ws.Range("l1:l25000").ClearContents
+ws.Range("I1:I25000").ClearContents						'clearing all resutls  in all worksheets'   ' Click Process button to run the script' ws.Range("j1:j25000").ClearContents ws.Range("l1:l25000").ClearContents ws.Range("k1:k25000").ClearContents
-ws.Range("k1:k25000").ClearContents